-There are a number of specialist transport consultancies offering a range of transport-related services, and there are also opportunities in environmental consultancies that may specialise in transport management and reducing the carbon impact of passenger travel.
+Opportunities also exist with specialist transport consultancies offering a range of transport-related services, and in environmental consultancies that may specialise in transport management and reducing the carbon impact of passenger travel.

-- The Chartered Institute of Logistics and Transport (CILT) UK
+- The Chartered Institute of Logistics and Transport UK - CILT(UK)

 - Jobs in Transport

-- Local Government Jobs and local authority websites - for transport manager jobs with local authorities.
+- Local Government Jobs - for transport manager jobs with local authorities

 - Passenger Transport